Board of Directors

 Board Member - Madison

-Vanessa is an associate in Stafford Rosenbaum's Madison office where her practice focuses on environmental law issues.
-Prior to joining Stafford Rosenbaum, Vanessa was a law clerk at the Wisconsin Court of Appeals.
+Vanessa is an associate in Madison law firm where her practice focuses on environmental law issues.
+Prior to her current position, Vanessa was a law clerk at the Wisconsin Court of Appeals.
 While in law school, Vanessa was a member of law review, and she interned at Clean Wisconsin.
 She was a summer associate at Earthjustice in Denver and the Environmental Law and Policy Center in Chicago.